 Read more about Observability vs. Monitoring.

-The value of observability
+The benefits of observability

 According to the Observability Forecast 2023, organizations are reaping a wide range of benefits from observability practices